 Reported symptoms include loss of libido, erectile dysfunction, suicidal ideation, anxiety, panic attacks, Peyronie's disease, penile shrinkage, gynecomastia, muscle atrophy, cognitive impairment, severely dry skin, tinnitus, and depression.
 The condition often has a life-altering impact on victims and their families, such as job loss and the breakup of marriages and romantic relationships, while also being linked to suicides.

-The Foundation, established earlier this year with private grants from families in the U.S., Canada and Switzerland, also announced the election of Dr. John Santmann as CEO (left), Dr. Rosemary McGeady as general counsel, and Matthew D. Weintraub, R.N., as vice president.
+The Foundation, established earlier this year with private grants from families in the U.S., Canada and Switzerland, also announced the election of Dr. John Santmann (right) as CEO, Dr. Rosemary McGeady as general counsel, and Matthew D. Weintraub, R.N., as vice president.

 "From the increasing number of PFS cases being reported to the FDA, it's likely that we're just seeing the tip of the iceberg in terms of how many men have been rendered impotent by finasteride, let alone beset by other severe side effects that don't resolve themselves months and even years after quitting the drug," said Dr. Santmann.